24dakenlo/light-physics/README.md

 ## Quantum dynamics of light and electron

-Learning quantum dynamics is a big project.
-We will shortcut it and summarize the most imporatnt and useful concepts and facts in quantum dynamics for builind radiation ecology, without explaining details.
+Quantum dynamics is a big subject in physics.
+It's theoretical basis depends on advanced mathematics which is too much for most of ecologists.
+Therefore, we give up getting a systematic understanding of the quantum physics, and instead, we will just summarize the most imporatnt and useful concepts and facts in quantum dynamics for builind radiation ecology.

 A photon is a quantum.
 An electron is also a quantum.
 Indeed, an electron, which we may imagine as a particle, behaves as a wave in an electron microscope: in that device, we use an electron wave instead of a light wave to capture an image of a tiny target.
 Interestingly, a photon and an electron interacts with each other in a way electron absorbs or emits a photon.
 It is a mechanism of absorption and scattering of light by substances such as: